 Reproduction brick has improved significantly in recent years.
 On some projects with uniform color and running bond, a reproduction produces a reasonable match.
 On most pre-1940 structures with the color variation and texture typical of Chicago common brick, reproduction brick reads as a patch from closer than 15 feet.

 Salvage brick is sourced from deconstruction yards that disassemble buildings before demolition.
 The brick is cleaned, inspected for integrity, and sorted by color and dimension lot.
-This process takes time.
-Good salvage yards in the Chicago metropolitan area maintain stock from specific demolition projects, which means we can sometimes match brick from a specific Chicago neighborhood’s building stock to a home in Lake Forest or Evanston that was built from similar material.
+Good salvage yards in the Chicago metropolitan area maintain stock from specific demolition projects, which means we can sometimes match brick from a specific Chicago neighborhood’s building stock to a home in Lake Forest or Evanston built from similar material.
+Lake Forest’s premium custom masonry on English Manor and French Provincial estates from the 1900s through 1960s demands this level of sourcing care; the Lake Forest Preservation Foundation and the Historic Preservation Commission both expect historically appropriate materials on designated properties.

 When Brick Replacement Is Not Enough